1-800-935-2620 Speak to a Tour Expert

 Tour Itinerary

-Take your tastebuds on a 12-day culinary journey through Japan's most delicious hotspots, relishing the contrasting flavours of the land of the rising sun.
-Uncover the secrets of sushi in Tokyo, experience the monastic cuisine of Koya-san, explore the tantalising takoyaki stalls that line Osaka's vibrant streets and take part in a traditional obanzai cooking class in Kyoto.
-From temples to tempura, shrines to sashimi, seafood markets to sake breweries, join a local leader on a food-focused adventure that has all the best Japanese ingredients.
+Take your tastebuds on an 11-day culinary journey through Japan's most delicious hotspots, relishing the flavours of the land of the rising sun.
+Uncover the secrets of sushi in Tokyo, pick local produce with an expert in Kanazawa, feast on plant-based monastic cuisine in Koya-san, meet local farmers in Uji and go on a food crawl in Osaka.
+Take part in cooking classes, cooking demonstrations and market visits, feasting on local delights along the way.
+From temples to tempura, shrines to sashimi, seafood markets to sake breweries, you'll join a local leader on a food-focused adventure that has all the best Japanese ingredients.

 Countries Visited